Pentaceratops: Classification

 Osborn originally assigned Pentaceratops to Ceratopsia.
 Within this group Pentaceratops belonged to the Ceratopsinae or Chasmosaurinae.
 It appears to be most closely related to Utahceratops.
 Their clade was perhaps more derived than the earlier genus Chasmosaurus but more basal than Anchiceratops, the latter representing a line of which Triceratops was a member, which lived a few million years later, right at the end of the Cretaceous period, when all ceratopsians died out.

 The cladogram of the phylogeny of Pentaceratops according to a study by Scott Sampson et al. in 2010 found that the genus was most closely related to Utahceratops, from a similar age and region.
 The below cladogram follows Longrich (2014), who named a new species of Pentaceratops, and included nearly all chasmosaurine species.

 Longrich stated that the holotype and referred specimen of P. aquilonius fall within the diagnosis of Pentaceratops, and were recovered very close to the type species in the phylogeny.
 He noted that the placement of Utahceratops does not make the genus paraphyletic, as there is no requirement that genera are monophyletic.
 The Williams Fork chasmosaur differs from the Pentaceratops and Utahceratops species, and might require a new specific or generic name.

 Paleobiology

 Pentaceratops, like all ceratopsians, was an herbivore.
-During the Cretaceous, flowering plants were "geographically limited on the landscape" and so it is likely that this dinosaur fed on the predominant plants of the era: ferns, cycads and conifers.
-It would have used its sharp ceratopsian beak to bite off the branches which were then shredded - leaves, needles and all - by the tooth batteries, providing a self-sharpening continuous cutting edge in both upper and lower jaws.
+During the Cretaceous, flowering plants were "geographically limited on the landscape", and so it is likely that this dinosaur fed on the predominant plants of the era: ferns, cycads and conifers.
+It would have used its sharp ceratopsian beak to bite off the branches which were then shredded - leaves, needles, and all - by the tooth batteries, providing a self-sharpening continuous cutting edge in both upper and lower jaws.
 Ultimately the plant material was digested by the large gut.

 Paleoecology

 Pentaceratops lived around 76–73 million years ago, its remains having been mostly found in the Kirtland Formation in the San Juan Basin in New Mexico.
-Other dinosaurs that shared its habitat include Parasaurolophus cyrtocristatus, the pachycephalosaur Sphaerotholus, the armored dinosaur Nodocephalosaurus and the tyrannosauroid Bistahieversor.
+Other dinosaurs that shared its habitat include the hadrosaur Parasaurolophus, the pachycephalosaur Sphaerotholus, the armored dinosaur Nodocephalosaurus and the tyrannosauroid Bistahieversor.